MP Estate Planning UK

 Evaluation of Means-Tested Benefits

-• Income Considerations: Income generated by trust assets could also be factored into means-testing, altering benefit eligibility.
+• Income considerations: Any income you receive from the trust could be factored into means-testing, potentially affecting benefit eligibility.

 Long-Term Planning Considerations